xienanzheng/Patterngrow_NbullZ/README.md

 - The frontend retains client-side indicator overlays for responsive charting while the backend handles data retrieval, signal generation, forecasting heuristics, Supabase-authenticated watchlist CRUD, and a textual technical summary surfaced on the dashboard.
 - The dashboard includes tabs for market overview, an advanced backtesting lab, and the "Mini NZ Assistant" AI chat (OpenAI/Gemini) powered by the `/api/analytics/chat` endpoint.
 - `vercel.json` maps `/api/*` requests to the Express backend and serves the Vite build output from `frontend/dist`.
+- **Metadata Explorer**: `/api/analytics/metadata` returns prototype/periphery scores, region rules, and facet tags (sector, region, market cap bucket, risk bucket, style factors).
+The Market Overview tab now includes a prototype slider, facet filters, and per-symbol evidence text that mirrors the course’s category focus.
+No extra env vars are required for this; data is bundled in `backend/utils/metadata.js`.

 Happy shipping!